Troy-Kettle/risk-analysis-project/README.md

 ## Data Source

-The data used in this project is sourced from an Excel file named `Test7.xlsx`.
+The data used in this project is sourced from an Excel file named `DATA.xlsx`.
 This file contains columns for:
 - `Inspired oxygen (L/min)`
 - `O2 sats (chronic resp)`
 - `Modelled risk`
+However the data in these columns can be any numeric data relating to risk.

 ## Steps in Analysis